tbensky/npct/README.md

 	* It won't allow the same name to be logged (or counted) successively.  *Some other* name must come in first.

-* BLE name, server, characterisitc.
+* BLE name, server, characteristic.

 	* The BLE name is set via `esp_ble_gap_set_device_name();` at various places inside of the code.
 Name changes to the device are stored in NVS (non-volatile storage) and are retrieved and set to the BLE name on any startup (device reset or power up).